 Prior research on the neural implementation of cognitive self-regulation in the domain of dietary choice consistently implicates the ventromedial prefrontal cortex (vmPFC) and the dorsolateral prefrontal cortex (dlPFC), although the literature paints a mixed picture regarding the precise role played by each of these regions.
-On the one hand, some research suggests that cognitive regulation recruits the dlPFC—an area associated with cognitive control more generally, e.g., (Brass, Derrfuss, Forstmann, & von Cramon, 2005)—to alter computations in the ventromedial prefrontal cortex, a region consistently shown to correlate with decision values at the time of choice (Bartra, McGuire, & Kable, 2013; Clithero & Rangel, 2013).
+Some research suggests that cognitive regulation recruits the dlPFC—an area associated with cognitive control more generally, e.g., (Brass, Derrfuss, Forstmann, & von Cramon, 2005)—to alter computations in the ventromedial prefrontal cortex, a region consistently shown to correlate with decision values at the time of choice (Bartra, McGuire, & Kable, 2013; Clithero & Rangel, 2013).
 For example, regulation of craving appears to activate portions of the dlPFC and reduce activation in the vmPFC (Kober et al., 2010).
-Similarly, attempts to consider the healthiness of a food seem to activate the dlPFC, which appears through functional connectivity to modulate vmPFC representations of healthiness (Hare et al., 2011).
+Similarly, attempts to consider the healthiness of a food seem to activate the dlPFC, which appears, through functional connectivity, to modulate vmPFC representations of healthiness (Hare et al., 2011).
 Nevertheless, other research suggests that signals in the vmPFC might sometimes resist alteration by cognitive self-regulation.
-In these cases, neural patterns of responding suggest that the dorsolateral prefrontal cortex might represent a distinct value signal that shows more flexible, goal-consistent effects of regulation.
+In these cases, neural patterns of response suggest that the dlPFC might represent a distinct value signal that shows more flexible, goal-consistent effects of regulation.
 For example, research suggests that attempts to decrease craving sometimes fail to alter vmPFC values signals (Hutcherson, Plassmann, Gross, & Rangel, 2012; Yokum & Stice, 2013).
-At the same time, the dlFPC shows reduced activation overall (consistent with the goal to reduce craving) as well as an increased assocation with explicitly expressed preference (Hutcherson et al, 2012).
+At the same time, the dlFPC shows reduced activation overall (consistent with the goal to reduce craving) as well as an increased association with explicitly expressed preference (Hutcherson et al, 2012).
 Other work using multivariate decoding analyses suggests a similar idea.
 When participants focused on healthy eating, vmPFC value signals showed little change as a function of regulatory condition, while dlPFC signals decoded healthiness more strongly and tastiness less strongly.
 When participants focused on considerations of tastiness, the opposite was observed (Tusche & Hutcherson, 2018).

 It is currently unclear what might account for these discrepant findings.
 One possibility is that they reflect individual heterogeneity in the strategies or mechanisms used to accomplish regulatory goals.
 For example, some individuals might first attempt to alter their preferences through processes that target value signals in the vmPFC.
 If they succeed, no further effort is required.
 However, in cases where initial attempts to regulate fail to change vmPFC responding, individuals might resort to more effortful processes involving modulation of signals within the dlPFC.
 To the extent that such efforts are successful, it might be the dlPFC, rather than vmPFC, that ultimately guides the behavioral response.
 In this view, regulation might target both the vmPFC and the dlPFC, and both areas might be related to regulatory success, depending on the circumstances.
 Such a view is consistent with evidence that gray matter in both the vmPFC and the dlPFC positively predicts individual differences in regulatory success, across multiple forms of self-control tasks (Schmidt et al., 2018).
 This view is also consistent with recent research that suggests that both the dlPFC and vmPFC are independently predictive of choice in a sample of dieters focused on losing weight (Cosme, Ludwig, & Berkman, 2019).